vplasencia/MyArticles/cl456s9x002f4kfnv1yedaiov.md

     }
     ```

-    * The `networks.json` file which contains all the chains that we can use in the app and the `selectedChain` which is the network used in this project (Harmony Testnet):
+    * The `networks.json` file which contains all the chains that we can use in the app and the `selectedChain` which is the network used in this project (Sepolia):

     ```json
     {
-      "selectedChain": "1666700000",
+      "selectedChain": "11155111",
       "1337": {
         "chainId": "1337",
         "chainName": "Localhost 8545",